St. Vincent's High and Technical School: History

+The foundation stone of St. Vincent's School was laid by Dr. Meulman S.J., Archbishop of Calcutta, on 25 October 1919.
 In 1927 Br.
 Gabriel Pakenham was appointed superior and the first batch of 29 boys took up residence.
 They were soon joined by 20 more.
-Official government sanction came at the end of the year.
-Government stipulations were exacting so in 1928 it was decided to present students for the matriculation of Calcutta University.
+Official government sanction was granted at the end of the year.
+To meet strict government stipulations, students were presented for the matriculation of Calcutta University.

 Br.
-Baptist Collins who succeeded Br.
-Packenham used part of the extensive property for dairy farming.
-The herd of St Vincent's became the admiration of the district.
+Baptist Collins, who succeeded Br.
+Packenham, used part of the extensive property for dairy farming.
 Br.
 Aidan Callaghan followed Br.
 Collins in 1934.
 Affiliation to the University of Calcutta was made permanent in 1937.
-In 1938 arrangements were made for boys to sit for the Board of Apprenticeship Training examination.
+From 1938, boys were able to sit for the Board of Apprenticeship Training examination.

-In 1939 the war intervened.
-In 1942 the British military took over the school and 350 RAF men occupied the buildings except the Chapel.
-Many of the boys went to St. Michael's Kurji and were dealt with there as a unit by the education department under the title of "St Vincent's School, Asansol, now at Kurji".
+In 1942, during World War II, the British military took over the school and 350 troops from the Royal Air Force occupied the buildings, except the Chapel.
+Many of the boys went to St. Michael's Kurji and were schooled there as a unit by the education department, under the title of "St Vincent's School, Asansol, now at Kurji".

 In February 1946 Br.
-Adjutor O'Connor returned as superior to take back the property from the military.
+Adjutor O'Connor returned as superior, taking back the property from the military.
 On 1 March 1947 the school reopened.
 Rs.
 21,117 was received from the military as rental and compensation for damage to buildings and grounds.

-In 1949 it became a technical school.
-Through the efforts of Br.
-J.E.
-McCann a building was constructed and equipped for technical instruction.
-The provincial of the Christian Brothers in Australia offered the services of a qualified instructor: Br Raphael Maher.
-The boys of St. Vincent's were presented for the senior Cambridge examination with Metalwork, Woodwork and Technical Drawing along with Sciences, Mathematics, English and Literature.

-At the end of his term Br.
-Maher returned to Australia in early 1955.
-Br.
+In 1949 it became a technical school, with a building constructed and equipped for the purpose.
+The provincial of the Christian Brothers in Australia sent a Br Raphael Maher, who was a qualified technical instructor.
+He returned to Australia in early 1955, and was replaced by Br.
 C.J.
-Harrison came from Australia to take charge of the technical school.
-He was joined by Br.
+Harrison, Br.
 R.C.
 Whiting and Br.
 R.A.
 Parton, also from Australia.

-The foundation stone of St. Vincent's School was laid by Dr. Meulman, S.J., Archbishop of Calcutta, on 25 October 1919.
+St. Vincent's was a boarding school until the early 1990s.
+It is currently a day school with around 1850 students.

+The senior secondary admitted girls from 2009.
+Apart from the Industrial Training Centre, St. Vincent's also runs an NIOS (Class X & XII) Centre for over 1500 students.